Wednesday, August 8, 2012

 I tried to look for allergic symptoms on Yeang but could find none.
 Still, he acted as if he was dying.
 He claimed he was weak and couldn't walk.
-At first he tried to hobble but even that was too much.
+At first he tried to hobble but even that seemed too much.
 In the end, I had to fireman-lift him.

-A medic came over to examine us, Yeang first.
+A medic came over to examine us - Yeang first.
 The OC, hand on hips, asked Yeang how he felt.
-Yeang climbed down from the jeep and said, rather nonchalantly, "Sir, I'm okay."
+Yeang climbed down from the jeep and said (rather nonchalantly) "Sir, I'm okay."
 I was flabbergasted.

-Another cadet, Samuel, was just as religious as Yeang but with Samuel, he would have carried you to Timbuktu even if a shark was biting and attached to his leg.
+Another cadet, Samuel, was just as religious as Yeang.
+But with Samuel, he would have carried you to Timbuktu even if a shark was biting and attached to his leg.
 I almost joined the Commandos because of him.

 Previous story: Wake up Your Idea; Next story: The Call-Up